In the workers’ compensation system, an occupational injury or illness is considered “work-related” if an event or exposure at work either

 An occupational injury can be a specific injury, a specific incident, or a cumulative trauma, an injury over time.
 Any injury may require temporary disability or may allow the injured worker to continue working on modified duty or light work.

 Treatment for all injuries must go through Utilization Review to see if the treatment is appropriate.
 Any occupational injury can be treated outside of California.

 Also, note that in some cases a worker may not become aware of an insidious injury until after leaving a job.
-For advice on dealing with this situation, see our page on filing a workers compensation claim after job terminationfiling a workers compensation claim after job termination.
+For advice on dealing with this situation, see our page on bringing a worker’s compensation claim after job termination.

-The spine consists of vertebrae, or column of bones, that are stacked on top of one another and divided into three regions:
+The spine consists of vertebrae, or columns of bones, that are stacked on top of one another and divided into three regions: